Joker (character): Alternative versions

-A number of alternate universes in DC Comics publications allow writers to introduce variations on the Joker, in which the character's origins, behavior, and morality differ from the mainstream setting.
+A number of alternate universes in DC Comics publications have allowed writers to introduce variations on the Joker, in which the character's origins, behavior, and morality differ from the mainstream setting.
 The Dark Knight Returns depicts the final battle between an aged Batman and Joker; others portray the aftermath of the Joker's death at the hands of a number of characters, including Superman.
 Still others describe distant futures in which the Joker is a computer virus or a hero trying to defeat the era's tyrannical Batman.
-In some stories, the Joker is someone else entirely; Flashpoint portrays Batman's mother Martha Wayne becoming the Joker after being driven mad by her son's murder, and in Superman: Speeding Bullets, Lex Luthor becomes the Joker in a world where Superman is Batman.
+In some stories, the Joker is someone else entirely: In Superman: Speeding Bullets (1993), Lex Luthor becomes the Joker in a world where Superman is Batman; Flashpoint (2011) portrays Batman's mother, Martha Wayne, becoming the Joker after being driven mad by her son's murder; and in Dark Nights: Metal (2017), Batman is infected by a toxin after killing the Joker, which turns him into the supervillain, The Batman Who Laughs, a combination of Batman's and the Joker's personalities.
+In the ===Absolute Universe=== Joker has been completely redesigned as one of the richest men in the world, and has received training from the League of Assassins, learning every possible technique he could from them before he killed them, and devoted his life to building up blacksite detention facilities known as "Arks" in order to perform illegal experimentation on unwilling text subjects, to destabilize the country in which said Ark was built.
+In an ironic twist, he is known as the Joker because he never laughs or jokes about anything.